The STEM Teacher Education Bursary is a £20,000 incentive to ease the transition from paid employment into Initial Teacher Education.

 - Applications are open to career changers wishing to undertake a one-year PGDE ITE (Professional Graduate Diploma in Education - Initial Teacher Education) course in Scotland that leads to the award of registered teacher status in the hardest to fill STEM subjects.

-- For PGDE ITE courses starting in August 2018, the eligible subjects are Maths, Computing Science, Technical Education and Physics.
+- For PGDE ITE courses starting in August 2018, the eligible subjects are Maths, Computing Science, Technical Education, Physics and Chemistry.

 - The bursary is over and above any normal student support provided by Student Awards Agency Scotland (SAAS), as long as students meet the SAAS eligibility criteria.